SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 ## Setup required

 You'll need to set a few things up in preparation for getting this component up and running.

+### Assumptions

 These instructions assume you've cloned your forked copy of this repository, as described in the [Download and installation section](../../README.md#download-and-installation) of the main repository README.
 The GitHub username in the examples in this README is 'qmacro' - you should replace this with your own GitHub username.

 It also assumes you've opted to use the SAP Business Application Studio (App Studio) for your development environment and have followed the setup instructions in [Using the SAP Business Application Studio](/usingappstudio/).
 Prompts shown in examples in this README will reflect the prompt style in the terminal of an App Studio Dev Space (showing the username, current directory, and so on).

+Finally it also assumes you've already set up the message bus, an instance of the SAP Enterprise Messaging service, following the instructions in [Message bus setup](../../messagebus/).

 ### Destinations